lucasdietrich/AVRTOS/readme.md

 ### Features

-Some paradigms appear in  the code but re actually not implemented for now, e.g. prioritization
+Some paradigms appear in the code but are actually not implemented for now, e.g. prioritization

 ### Arduino